dottibs/russkaya-ruletka/README.md

 # russkaya-ruletka
 you have a one and six chance for the script to delete your root, or delete the parts of your system that makes it run.

-only for linux, macos, and android
+only for linux, and android